 Degrees Offered: Bachelor of Science in Business Management is available at all sites; a Concentration in Health Care Management within the BS-BM program is available at selected sites; Bachelor of Science in Criminal Justice available at selected sites; two minors within the BS-CJ program are Management or General Administration/Psychology.

-Convenient Locations: Baldwin County (2)—Bay Minette, Daphne; Birmingham area (4)—Jefferson State Community College Campuses in Center Point, Shelby, Pell City, and Lawson State Community College (LSCC); Brewton—Jefferson Davis Community College; Clanton—Jefferson State Community College; Enterprise—Enterprise-Ozark Community College; Gadsden—Etowah County; Montgomery—Huntingdon College; Opelika—Southern Union State Community College; Rainsville—Northeast Alabama Community College; and Sumiton—Bevill State Community College.
+Convenient Locations: Bay Minette—Coastal Alabama Community College; Birmingham area (3)—Jefferson State Community College Campuses in Center Point, Shelby, and Lawson State Community College (LSCC); Brewton—Coastal Alabama Community College; Fairhope—Coastal Alabama Community College-Fairhope; Montgomery—Huntingdon College; Opelika—Southern Union State Community College; Rainsville—Northeast Alabama Community College; and Sumiton—Bevill State Community College.

-Application Procedure: Submit the Evening Bachelor’s Degree (formerly known as Adult Degree Completion Program) Application for Admission; request official transcripts from all colleges attended.
+Application Procedure: Submit the Evening Bachelor’s Degree Application for Admission; request official transcripts from all colleges attended.

 Accreditation: Huntingdon College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the Bachelor of Arts, Bachelor of Science, and the Associate of Arts.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097; or call 404-679-4500 for questions about the accreditation of Huntingdon College.